-Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster Central U.S.
+Arctic blast brings minus-29 degree cold to Montana as snow and ice plaster central U.S.

 Winter storm and ice storm warnings are up for most of Colorado, New Mexico, the Texas Panhandle and Oklahoma, while winter weather advisories stretch northeast into Kansas City toward the Iowa border.
 Behind the system, wind chills will drop to minus-25 in the Intermountain West on Monday night.

-Meteorologists sometimes refer to storms like this one as a kitchen-sink storm, a tempest that combines the worst of all seasons where different air masses collide.
+Meteorologists sometimes refer to storms like this one as a kitchen-sink storm, a tempest that combines the worst of all seasons in which different air masses collide.

-Central Oklahoma is preparing for their worst ice storm since 2015, with the Oklahoma City metro area under an ice storm warning.
+Central Oklahoma is preparing for its worst ice storm since 2015, with the Oklahoma City metro area under an ice storm warning.

 Flanking the shot of cold air and snow lays extreme wildfire danger on the West Coast, the result of cool air pushing across the slopes of the Sierra Nevada Mountains, warming, drying and accelerating downhill at speeds greater than 100 mph in some cases.